 In office, Sen. Mitchell has scored an overall 98 out of 100 on Courage Score, our annual analysis of legislators’ progressive voting record.
 Recently, Sen. Mitchell has taken a stand on a problematic statewide housing bill, working with a coalition representing low-income communities to demand stronger protections for low-income people, people of color, and other vulnerable people most strongly affected by the housing crisis.

-Sen. Mitchell because of her track record as a champion for underrepresented and marginalized communities in California and her reputation as a strong leader on ethics for other legislators.
+Courage is proud to endorse Sen. Mitchell because of her track record as a champion for underrepresented and marginalized communities in California and her reputation as a strong leader on ethics for other legislators.
 The Los Angeles Times described her as “the Legislature’s moral compass.”
 Sen. Mitchell is endorsed by a strong majority of progressive groups in the district.
 According to our analysis, Sen. Mitchell is the strongest choice for equitable and representative leadership in office.

 About the Misinformation